iu-parfunc/ecoop24-marmoset-artifact/README.md

 - The output from `~/vsGibbon/generate_runtimes.py` is written to CSV files and stdout.
   However, the output written to stdout may be compressed (`...` between columns in the tables means compressed output).
-  The user may try to maximize the terminal to see the full output.
+  The user may try to minimize the font on the terminal to see the full output.
 However, the CSV files will have the full output.

 - Some scripts output .pdf files, these can be transferred out of the docker container using [```docker cp```](https://docs.docker.com/engine/reference/commandline/container_cp/)